Jeffcai0502/workshop-task-3/README.md

 }
 ```

-### In p5.js, filters are used to apply various visual effects to images.
-Here's the filter used in the code:

 -GRAY: Converts the image to grayscale, removing all color information.

 -THRESHOLD: Converts the image to black and white based on a threshold value.
 Pixels above the threshold become white, and those below become black.